Thorah Township

-Thorah Township is a former municipality that today is a geographic township in the municipality of Brock, Regional Municipality of Durham in Central Ontario, Canada.
+Thorah Township is a former municipality that today is a geographic township in Brock Township, in Central Ontario, Canada.

 History

-The township was established as part of York County in 1820.
+The township was established in 1820.
 The origin of the name is unclear; it may have been named for the Pentateuch, the first five books of the Bible, known to those in the Jewish faith as the Torah.
-The Township was incorporated in 1850 and transferred to Ontario County upon its formation in 1852.
+The Township was incorporated in 1850.
 The Village of Beaverton, originally part of the township, was incorporated as a separate municipality in 1884.

 Part of the Trent–Severn Waterway was constructed through the northern portion of the Township and opened in 1907.

-With the creation of Durham Region in 1974, Thorah was amalgamated with then-Brock Township and the Villages of Beaverton and Cannington to create an expanded Township of Brock.
+In 1974, Thorah was amalgamated with Brock Township and the Villages of Beaverton and Cannington to create an expanded Township of Brock.